vayospot/snippetfuse/README.md

 ### 3\.
 Add More Context

+- **Git Commit Context**: In the Source Control panel, click the SnippetFuse icon to generate a full context report of your staged changes, ready to be used for an AI-generated commit message.
 - **Terminal Log**: Expand the "Terminal Log" section and paste any relevant terminal output.
 - **Add Files from Project**: Click to select and import multiple files from your project simultaneously via a file picker as context.
 - **Project Tree**: Check the "Add Project Tree" box to automatically generate and include a summary of your project's file structure.
 It respects your **`.gitignore`** file for faster scanning.